yetanotherco/aligned_layer/docs/introduction/2_b_costs.md

 $C_{verification} = 400,000$
 $C_{read} = 20,000$

 These numbers can be improved with changes on the contracts and other strategies.
+We are working on optimizations to reduce reading and verification costs.
 The following table summarizes the cost in terms of the number of proofs verified in a batch, $N$:

 | $N$      | Gas cost |
 | -------- | -------- |